 - Turn each section gently, on its side.

 - Cover the ring and let it the dough rise again for about 40 to 45 minutes.

 - Preheat the oven to 180°C.

-- Place the dough into the oven to bake for 20 to 25 minutes or until the top is golden brown.
+- Bake for 20 to 25 minutes till the top is golden brown.